 Reconcile.ly is a Shopify to Xero connector, which has two powerful features rolled up into one app!

 The first is consolidation of Shopify Payments payouts.
 Depending on your payout frequency, Shopify Payments will batch several orders together, deduct their fee and send the rest to your bank account.

-So trying to reconcile that payout, against multiple invoices and then making manual adjustments takes a lot of time, as well as being error prone.
-This is were Reconcile.ly steps in!
+So trying to reconcile that payout, against multiple invoices and then making manual adjustments takes a lot of time, as well as being error-prone.
+This is where Reconcile.ly steps in!

 Reconcile.ly will look at every single line item, of every order involved in that payout, and use all this data to create one simple summarised invoice in Xero.
 That invoice will contain consolidated line items of various sales data such as: